Portkey-AI/gateway/README.md

 - It is built on top of the very fast [Hono](https://hono.dev) router which is **9.9x faster** than the standard express router.
 <br>
 -->
-## Deploying Rubeus
+## Deploying AI Gateway
-[See docs](docs/installation-deployments.md) on installing Rubeus locally or deploying it on popular locations.
+[See docs](docs/installation-deployments.md) on installing the AI Gateway locally or deploying it on popular locations.

 <br>